vanessa007/Image-Reader/README.md

 2. Open Chrome and go to chrome://extensions/
 3. Turn on "Developer mode" on the top left
 4. Click "Load Unpacked" on the top right and choose the folder in step 1
+5. Right click on the extension, choose "Option" and paste in your own GPT api key

 How did I develop it?
 Windsurf